ADORSYS-GIS/wazuh-server/Agent Enrollment/windows-server.md

 ```

 ## Uninstallation (when needed)
 Run elevated PowerShell and execute the uninstall wrapper.
-This delegates to the inner uninstall and removes the agent cleanly.
+This delegates to the inner uninstall and removes the agent for servers cleanly.
 ```powershell
 Invoke-WebRequest -Uri 'https://raw.githubusercontent.com/ADORSYS-GIS/wazuh-server/main/scripts/uninstall-server.ps1' `
   -UseBasicParsing -OutFile "$env:TEMP\uninstall-server.ps1"; `